-- 1. Open the Project Inventory tab for the desired project (see Displaying Project Inventory). - 2.
-Navigate to the Inventory Details page. - 3.
-Click Recall Inventory Item.
+- Open the Project Inventory tab for the desired project, and select the inventory item that you want to recall (see Displaying Project Inventory). - Information about the inventory item is displayed in the right pane. - 2.
+In the pane header, click Recall Inventory Item.

 The item is removed from the Inventory Items list.